In this Pearl Roadshow review, I will outline where the value lies in this particular set, and also how to make the most of your drum kit over time.

 The snare drum is more than capable to give you a very dynamic range and consistent sound when properly kept.
 However, if not maintained, it can produce an overtone which is not something you want.
 This can easily be avoided by routinely tuning your shells, snare, and kick, as well as properly dampening your kit (this way you’d also practice tuning which in my opinion is a crucial skill for any drummer.
 After all your beats can fully on time, but if you play them on a bland snare or bass drum – hardly anybody will care to listen).

-Finally, an advanced drummer may find that the cymbals aren’t very dynamic or responsive enough.
+- Finally, an advanced drummer may find that the cymbals aren’t very dynamic or responsive enough.
 I’d say they are enough to start drumming, but as you gain more experience you’ll eventually require an upgrade in cymbals.
-But getting new cymbals doesn’t need to cost you a fortune.
-Check out my review on budget cymbal options here.
+Yet, getting new cymbals doesn’t need to cost you a fortune.

 Who This Kit Is For